microsoft/MLOps_VideoAnomalyDetection/docs/data_preparation.md

 # Data Preparation

-You can execute the following script to prepare data locally:
+After [downloading the data locally](#download-the-data), you can execute the following script to prepare the data:

 > file: `data_preparation.py`
 > runtime: ~1 minute